 Give the subject block and its pedagogy equal respect.
 The pedagogy questions on Mathematics, EVS, Science or Social Studies are often easier marks than the content, so do not skip them to "finish the syllabus".

 Do not neglect Language II.
 Aspirants who assume they know the language lose easy marks on the pedagogy-of-language portion, which is what the section actually tests.
+Our CTET Language I and Language II strategy goes through that portion section by section.

-A worked example of the decision helps.
 Suppose you are a graduate whose target notifications hire upper-primary science teachers.
 Your teaching level is classes 6 to 8, which points to Paper 2, and your subject background points to the Mathematics and Science elective within it.
 You would prepare CDP and both languages first, then the Mathematics and Science block with its pedagogy.
 If, a few months later, a primary-teacher vacancy also opens that you would happily take, adding Paper 1 means picking up only the Mathematics and EVS block, because your CDP and language preparation already carries over.
 That is the logic of attempting both: one shared base, two subject blocks.

 If you are also preparing for state-level teaching eligibility, the UPTET category page shows our coverage there, and much of the CDP and language base transfers directly.